smsag99/Library-managment/README.md

 The `addReader()` method allows the library to add a new reader.
 It requires providing the reader's name and surname (as `String` values).
 Reader IDs are codes assigned incrementally starting from `1000` to each new reader.
 The library archive accepts readers with the same name and surname and simply assigns them different IDs.

 The `getReaderName()` method retrieves the name of a reader given their reader ID.
 It takes a reader ID as input and returns a `String` value representing their name and surname in the format `"Name Surname"`.
-If the ID does not exists in the archive, a `LibException` is thrown.
+If the ID does not exist in the archive, a `LibException` is thrown.

 R2: Rentals Management